 There are a few details that you will find out about electric vehicles only once you start driving EVs and live with them.

-These are just the basics that every prospective EV owner must know and understand before selecting one and having an enjoyable experience.
+Here are some of the basics and tips that every prospective EV owner should know and understand before selecting one and having an enjoyable experience.

 - Real-life Range